Did You Know?

 Less than 1% of Canadian Accounts Receivable are covered by insurance.
 That massive exposure is made up of all of the business-to-business accounts receivable across Canada.
-The potential impact on an individual basis is even more telling when one considers that AR can form up to 40% of a Canadian business’ assets.
+The potential impact on an individual basis is even more telling when one considers that Accounts Receivable can form up to 40% of a Canadian business’ assets.

-In much the same way mortgage insurance is designed to protect the bank in the event of a foreclosure, receivables insurance protects your business from buyers – in Canada or abroad – that are unable to fulfill their invoice payment obligations.
+Receivables insurance protects your business from buyers – in Canada or abroad – that are unable to fulfill their invoice payment obligations.
 Such unforeseen trade disruptions can be caused by buyer insolvency, protracted default (failure to meet obligations on time due to inadequate cash flow), or political disruptions that lead to a loss on current receivables.

 For smaller businesses, receivables insurance allows them to effectively outsource some of the major components of their credit management.
 Receivables insurers have expertise in every market in the world, and specialize in assessing corporate credit risk in all manner of economic and political climates.
 Purchasing a receivables insurance policy gains access to these global resources.